-The construction phase of the development has a high probability of impacting the Cavan phase to mitigate any environmental risks.

-River and other watercourses.
-Therefore, a Construction and Environmental Management

-Plan (CEMP) is recommended to be undertaken prior to the beginning of the construction
+The construction phase of the development has a high probability of impacting the Cavan River and other watercourses and will require substantial mitigation during the construction phase.
+Therefore, a Construction and Environmental Management Plan (CEMP) is recommended to be undertaken prior to the beginning of the construction phase to mitigate any environmental risks.